dobin/dmsr/README.md

 There is no server side configuration.

-What data is pushed is configured on the agents.
+Stuff is configured on the agents:
+* What data will be pushed
-How the data will look like is configured on the agents.
+* How the data will look like
-Because thats where you decide what you want to monitor.
+Because the content of the agent is the server, and in that context you know what you want to monitor.